 Our Bodies, Our Lives: Health Education for Living with HIV/AIDS

-On Saturday, October 9, 2010, Pacific College San Diego held a local conference on HIV and AIDS health education and awareness at the Manchester Grand Hyatt.
-This conference was made possible by the National Library of Medicine (NLM) Award for 2009-2011 to reach out to the San Diego community with a series of local informative conferences to assist the public in finding health resources that are close at hand.
-Hosted by Naomi Broering and Gregory Chauncey of Pacific College, the conference included presentations by David Nash (National Library of Medicine), Terry Cunningham (Chief of STD/HIV Branch for Public Health Services, San Diego County), and Thomas Kouo, L.Ac.
+On Saturday, October 9, 2010, Pacific College San Diego held a Conference on HIV and AIDS health education and awareness at the Manchester Grand Hyatt.
+It was made possible by a National Library of Medicine (NLM) Award for 2009-2011 to reach the San Diego community with a series of local workshops to offer health information resources from NLM.
+Hosted by Naomi Broering and Gregory Chauncey from PCOM Library, the conference speakers also included David Nash (NLM), Terry Cunningham (Chief of STD/HIV Branch for Public Health Services, San Diego County), and Thomas Kouo, DAOM, L.Ac.
 (PCOM Alum).
-Offering a new approach to those who need HIV information, this conference was to increase the awareness of free, reliable, online resources, including the NLM, National Institute of Health (NIH), MedlinePlus, PubMed, and the NIH AIDS Info System.
+Offering a new approach to those who need HIV information, the sessions increased awareness of free, reliable, online resources, including the NLM/NIH's), MedlinePlus, PubMed, and NIH AIDS Info System.

 Click below to view these presentations on YouTube:

 The United States National Commission on Libraries and Information Science (NCLIS) named the California winner of the 2006 NCLIS Health Information Awards for Libraries: the Pacific College of Oriental Medicine Library (PCOML) in San Diego.
-This outstanding California library was also one of 10 national finalists.
+The PCOM Library was also one of 10 National finalists.

 Senior health information needs in San Diego

-Naomi Cordero Broering, PCOML dean of libraries says: "I am thrilled that PCOM's consumer health information outreach program, begun only two years ago, received national recognition.
-The NCLIS award of $1,000 will be used to support our service for a short while longer until we can find additional funding.
-Hopefully, we can parlay this national recognition to establish a Center for Health Information Service at the library."
+In receiving the award at NLM, Naomi Cordero Broering, PCOML dean of libraries said: "I am thrilled that PCOM's consumer health information outreach program, launched only two years ago, received national recognition.
+The NCLIS award of $1,000 will be used to support our service a while longer until we can find additional funding.
+We hope to parlay this recognition to create a Center for Health Information Service at the library."

 There are Exciting New Services this year: